 Three letters of recommendation are required.

 Letters should be requested from those individuals who know you best and can attest to your academic capabilities or training.
 While faculty members and research supervisors can provide the strongest academic recommendations, we recognize that some applicants may also have work experience that relates to their abilities and training.
 Keep in mind that those individuals writing recommendation letters should be able to address the following information:

 - How well the applicant is known and in what capacity

 - If the applicant has the intellectual capability, experimental ability, fundamental training, creativity, and motivation to be successful as a student at Caltech

 - Whether the applicant would be encouraged to do doctoral research under the reference writer's supervision

 - If English is not the native language, how well does the applicant read, write, and converse in English?

 - How does the applicant compare to any previous students who have come to Caltech for their graduate work?

-Be sure that the applicant's name is clearly indicated on any supporting documents not uploaded with the application.
+Be sure that the applicant's name is clearly indicated on any supporting documents not submitted with the application.

-Transcripts should be uploaded with the application form, if available.
+The most recent transcripts available should be uploaded with the application form.
 Grade reports for additional terms are not needed for application purposes and once the application is submitted, you will not be able to submit updated transcripts.
-Official, sealed transcripts documenting attendance at each college and university will be required prior to enrollment in the graduate program at Caltech.
+Official, sealed transcripts documenting attendance and all degrees conferred at each college or university will be required for admitted students prior to enrollment.

 For the purpose of applying, unofficial and scanned copies of an original transcript or university generated web printouts are accepted.
-Please note, however, that any electronic submissions must be official records from the university or college attended.
+Please note, however, that any electronic submissions must be unofficial records from the university or college attended.
 Hand-typed listings of courses prepared by the applicant will not be considered.
-Official transcripts documenting attendance and the degree awarded at each college and university will be required prior to enrollment in the graduate program at Caltech.
+Official transcripts documenting attendance and the degree awarded at each college or university will be required for admitted students prior to enrollment.

-Only one copy of your transcript from each school attended is required.
+One copy of your transcript from each college or university attended is required.